background image

 not limited to faculty, staff, exempt, casual and

-management employees
+management employees.

-means the University’s Information Management &
+means the Information Management and Privacy

 Personal Information: